AmruteLab/PyChelator/README.md

 <body>
   <h1>PyChelator: a web tool for metal-chelator calculations</h1>
   <h2>Description:</h2>
   <p>Pychelator serves as a helpful tool for researchers, scientists, and professionals working with metal-chelator interactions who need to obtain critical data related to these complexes.
-It is developed by employing Python programming language and the well-established algorithms of <a href="https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/" target="_blank">Maxchelator</a></p>
+PyChelator web tool is a modified version of the well-established <a href="https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/" target="_blank">Maxchelator, with new features explained below.
+PyChelator Colab is the Python-based Google Colaboratory notebook.</a></p>

   <h2>Features:</h2>
   <ul>
-    <li><strong>Calculation of Chelator-Metal Complexes:</strong> PyChelator performs complex calculations involving chelators and metal ions, taking into account essential factors like pH, temperature, and ionic strength.
-This allows users to evaluate the binding of metal ions to chelators accurately.</li>
+    <li><strong>Calculation of Chelator-Metal Complexes:</strong> PyChelator performs complex calculations involving chelators and metal ions, taking into account essential environmental parameters like pH, temperature, and ionic strength (the left panel).</li>
-    <li><strong>Structured Output:</strong> The code provides a comprehensive output, including the total amounts of chelators, free chelators, bound chelators, and the percentage of bound chelators.
-The results are structured in a way that makes them easy to understand.</li>
-    <li><strong>Dynamic HTML Display:</strong> PyChelator dynamically generates HTML elements, such as tables, to showcase the calculated data.
-This enables users to visualize the chelator-metal complex information in an organized and user-friendly manner directly on an HTML page.</li>
-     <li><strong>Downloadable Results:</strong> Users can download the calculated results in an Excel file format (xlsx) for further analysis and storage.</li>
+     <li><strong>Selection of constants:</strong> Easily select the constants to be used from the dropdown in the left panel.
+Apart from the constants from NIST v.48 and Theo Schoenmakers’ Chelator, an option of manually writing the constants is available.
+The download option enables having a local json file of the entries which can be uploaded at a subsequent use.
+The presence of label fields for the metal and chelators enables the use of the calculator for any metal and chelators. </li>
+        <li><strong>Selection of input units:</strong> Convenient entry of chelator and metal concentrations in units ranging from Molar (M) to nano Molar range (M, mM, μM, and nM) (the left panel).</li>
+    <li><strong>Structured Output:</strong> The comprehensive output of parameters in Maxchelator was made selectable.
+An extra option for the logarithmic transformation of free metal concentration (-log10[free]) was included.
+The subsequent calculations are appended to the middle panel, downloadable as a single Excel file.</li>

   </ul>

   <h2>Flexibility and Customization:</h2>
   <p>PyChelator is designed to be flexible, allowing users to adjust the code to fit their specific needs.
 Additionally, the library is complemented by a Python script that users can utilize for further analysis and customization.</p>
   <p>Users are encouraged to modify the Python script according to their unique requirements, enabling them to integrate PyChelator with their existing Python-based workflows and projects.</p>
+  <p>Try out the PyChelator Colab on Google Colaboratory: <a href="https://colab.research.google.com/drive/11u4w6PD4U_Y3j8kLM70c_TW6IkRYz5OF?usp=sharing" target="_blank">Open in Google Colab</a></p>

   <h2>How to Use:</h2>
   <ol>
-    <li><strong>Set Parameters:</strong> Before performing calculations, set the necessary parameters, such as pH, temperature, and ionic strength.
-This ensures accurate results based on specific experimental conditions.</li>
+    <li><strong>Set Parameters:</strong> Before performing calculations, set the necessary parameters, such as pH, temperature, and ionic strength.</li>
     <li><strong>Execute Calculation:</strong> Invoke the provided docalc() function after setting the parameters.
 This function processes the data and stores the results in the totalchelatoramount_component array.</li>
     <li><strong>Display and Download the Results:</strong> Utilize the provided functions to dynamically create an HTML table and display the calculated chelator-metal complex information.
 The results will be presented in a clear and structured format for easy interpretation.
 Additionally, users can download the results as an Excel file for further analysis and storage.</li>
   </ol>